wp-plugins/fix-admin-contrast/readme.txt

 Input fields on the WordPress admin screens have been nearly invisible since version 2.7.
-After a year of hacking CSS files to work around this problem, Matt suggested I make a plugin for the "admin_head" hook feature to override core CSS values.
+After a year of hacking CSS files to work around this problem, Matt suggested I make a plugin to override core CSS values.
 Thus, this plugin was born.

-Fix Admin Contrast has been expanded to correct white point issues on iPad and similar displays where the administrative table colors were indistinguishable from the background color.
+Fix Admin Contrast now also corrects white point issues on iPad and similar displays.
+Without this plugin, the administrative table colors can look the same as the background color.

 == Installation ==